Jared Moskowitz FL-23

 Wikipedia

-Jared Evan Moskowitz (/ˈmɒskəwɪts/ MOSS-kə-wits; born December 18, 1980) is an American politician serving as the U.S. representative for Florida’s 23rd congressional district since 2023.
-As a member of the Democratic Party (United States), Moskowitz served on the Broward County Commission from 2021 to 2022 and as director of the Florida Division of Emergency Management from 2019 to 2021.
-Before his appointment to the Florida Division of Emergency Management, he served in the Florida House of Representatives, representing the Coral SpringsParkland area in northern Broward County from 2012 to 2019.
+Jared Evan Moskowitz (/ˈmɒskəwɪts/ MOSS-kə-wits; born December 18, 1980) is an American politician serving as the U.S. representative for Florida‘s 23rd congressional district since 2023.
+A member of the Democratic Party, he previously served on the Broward County Commission from 2022 to 2023 and as director of the Florida Division of Emergency Management from 2019 to 2021.
+Moskowitz also represented the Coral SpringsParkland area in the Florida House of Representatives from 2012 to 2019.

 Early life and education

-Moskowitz was born in Coral Springs, Florida on December 18, 1980.
-His father, Michael, was an attorney, philanthropist and prominent Democratic fundraiser.[1]
-Moskowitz graduated from Marjory Stoneman Douglas High School in Parkland, Florida.[2]
-He earned a Bachelor of Arts in political science from George Washington University[3] and a Juris Doctor from the Shepard Broad Law Center at Nova Southeastern University.[4]
-Moskowitz is Jewish.
+Moskowitz was born on December 18, 1980, in Coral Springs, Florida.[1]
+His father, Michael, was an attorney, philanthropist, and prominent Democratic fundraiser.[2]
+Moskowitz graduated from Marjory Stoneman Douglas High School in Parkland, Florida.[3]
+He earned a Bachelor of Arts in political science[4] from George Washington University[5] and a Juris Doctor from the Shepard Broad Law Center at Nova Southeastern University.[6]

 Early political career

-Moskowitz worked as an intern for Vice President Al Gore, served as an assistant on Joe Lieberman’s 2004 presidential campaign, and was a Florida delegate pledged to Barack Obama at the 2008 Democratic National Convention.
-While attending law school, he was elected to the Parkland City Commission in 2006 and reelected in 2010, serving until he resigned to run for the legislature in 2012.
-While serving as a city commissioner, Moskowitz supported efforts to make the city more eco-friendly by providing subsidies to households that purchase low-flow toilets and showerheads, energy-efficient air conditioners, and hybrid cars.[5]
-After graduating, he worked for AshBritt Environmental as director of government relations and general counsel.
+While attending law school, Moskowitz was elected to the Parkland City Commission in 2006 and reelected in 2010.[1]
+As a city commissioner, he supported efforts to make the city more eco-friendly by providing subsidies to households that purchased low-flow toilets and showerheads, energy-efficient air conditioners, and hybrid cars.[8]
+He resigned in 2012 to run for the state legislature.[1]

 Florida House of Representatives

-When the state legislative districts were redrawn in 2012, Moskowitz opted to run in the newly drawn 97th house district, which consisted of northern Broward County.
+Following the 2012 redistricting, Moskowitz ran for the newly drawn 97th house district, which consisted of northern Broward County.
 He won the Democratic primary unopposed and advanced to the general election, where he faced Republican nominee James Gleason, a business owner who had been an unsuccessful candidate for mayor of Coral Springs.
-The Sun-Sentinel praised both candidates as “good choices for an open seat” but endorsed Moskowitz, declaring that his “good grasp of statewide and local issues” made him the better candidate.[6]
-He defeated Gleason with 69% of the vote.[7]
+The Sun-Sentinel praised both candidates as “good choices for an open seat” but endorsed Moskowitz, declaring that his “good grasp of statewide and local issues” made him the better candidate.[10]
+He defeated Gleason with 69% of the vote.[11]

 During his first term in the legislature, Moskowitz sponsored a memorial for Robert Levinson, who has been held as a hostage in Iran since 2007, calling on “Congress, the Obama administration and the Secretary of State’s office to work to get Levinson home.”
 Moskowitz’s proposed memorial passed both houses of the legislature and was signed by Governor Rick Scott.[12]